 Probably should have expected it but it wasn't a standard 1/2 x 28 thread that normally comes with 22 rifles.

-What I found with a few quick searches was there is a 1/2-28 Barrel Thread Adapter for HK 416 .22LR made by Tacticool22.
+What I found with a few quick searches was that there is a 1/2-28 Barrel Thread Adapter for HK 416 .22LR made by Tacticool22.

 Aesthetics

 Overall, the aesthetics of this gun were excellently done.
-From afar it can be hard to tell if this is a true HK416A5 or the 22 version.
+From afar, it can be hard to tell if this is a true HK416A5 or the 22 version.

 I really like how closely this gun comes to the HK416 and I love a good quality plinking rifle.